bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Encrypt Root Partition

-1. Run `cryptsetup luksFormat /dev/nvme0n1p2` and then type `YES` and the new encryption password to encrypt the root partition
+1. Run `cryptsetup -y -v luksFormat /dev/nvme0n1p2` and then type `YES` and the new encryption password to encrypt the root partition
 1. Run `cryptsetup open /dev/nvme0n1p2 cryptroot` to open the encrypted partition

 ## Create File Systems